-A 4-H member may exhibit in this class for a maximum of three years.
-A 4-H member may move up if they receive a purple ribbon.
+A 4-H member may exhibit in this class for a maximum of three years, or if they receive a purple ribbon at the Kansas State fair, whichever comes first.

-Advanced Entomology - Display a minimum of 100 and a maximum of 200 species representing at least 12 orders.
+Class 2410 Advanced Entomology - Display a minimum of 100 and a maximum of 200 species representing at least 12 orders.
 Follow the general rules listed for Notebooks, including the Special project.
 Follow the general guidelines listed for Notebooks.
 Family identification is required for all insects belonging to the six basic orders outlined under the Intermediate class.
 Only families in the above six orders will be counted for judging.
 Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
 Members may continue to exhibit in this class for an unrestricted number of years as long as they remain eligible for 4-H membership.